My Step-By-Step Photo Post-Processing Workflow | A Beginner’s Guide to RAW Photo Editing | Adobe Lightroom, Photoshop, and Nik Collection Tutorial

 Prologue

 Our readers often ask us about our photo post-processing workflow and the tools that we use for photo editing.
-To be honest, a decade back, when I started my photography journey, I trembled at even the thought of entering the dark and scary den of the monster named Photoshop.
+To be honest, years back, when I started my photography journey, I trembled at even the thought of entering the dark and scary den of the monster named Photoshop.
 And today, I can proudly say I've tamed the beast along with a dozen other imaging apps to extract the most out of my photography.
 I now have a structured photo post-processing workflow comprising several tools and techniques.
 Today, I thought of sharing them with you so that you can take your first steps towards making the world look as beautiful as it is!

 And to know more about or download the post-processing tools that we are currently using or have previously used, please read the article Our Post-Processing Tools.